 - Grab a water bottle — you’ll need a drink at the end, because you’re gonna get sweaty!

 Exercises you can do at home without equipment

-Resistance exercises that you can do with no equipment can include a combination of isotonic and isometric exercises as well as more explosive/plyometric movements to add intensity.
+Resistance exercises that you can do with no equipment can include a combination of isotonic and isometric exercises as well as more explosive and plyometric movements to add intensity.

 During an isometric exercise you hold a static position — the muscle fibres are held at the same length.
 An example of an isometric exercise is holding the plank position, or doing a wall sit.